Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `client_id` (List of String) The client id(s) that the plugin uses when it calls authenticated endpoints on the identity provider.
 - `client_jwk` (Attributes List) The JWK used for the private_key_jwt authentication. (see [below for nested schema](#nestedatt--config--client_jwk))
 - `client_secret` (List of String) The client secret.
+- `cluster_cache_items` (List of String) Specifies which items are stored in the cluster cache backend configured via `cluster_cache_strategy`.
+Allowed values are `"introspection"` and `"tokens"`.
+When `"tokens"` is included, access and refresh token material is AES-encrypted before being written to the cache; enable only when your Redis deployment meets your compliance requirements.
+Defaults to `["introspection"]`.
+An empty set disables all cluster caching regardless of `cluster_cache_strategy`.
+Default: ["introspection"]
 - `cluster_cache_redis` (Attributes) (see [below for nested schema](#nestedatt--config--cluster_cache_redis))
 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
-If set, the plugin will share cache with nodes configured with the same strategy backend.
-Currentlly only introspection cache is shared. possible known values include one of ["off", "redis"]; Default: "off"
+If set, the plugin will share introspection cache with nodes configured with the same strategy backend. possible known values include one of ["off", "redis"]; Default: "off"
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 Default: ["custom_id","username"]
 - `consumer_claim` (List of String) The claim used for consumer mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `consumer_claims` (List of List of String) The claims used for consumer mapping.
 Each entry represents a claim path inside the token payload.
 The paths are evaluated in order, and the first matching claim is used.